Isra Hirsi: Activism

 At the age of 12, she was one of the participants protesting against the killing of Jamar Clark at the Mall of America.

 Hirsi coordinated the organization of hundreds of student-led strikes across the United States on March 15 and May 3, 2019.
 She co-founded the U.S. Youth Climate Strike, the American arm of a global youth climate change movement, in January 2019.
 She acts as the co-executive director of this group.
 She served as the chair of the Minnesota chapter of the High School Democrats of America during the 2018–2019 term.
 In 2019, she won a Brower Youth Award.
 That same year, Hirsi received the Voice of the Future Award.
 In 2020, Hirsi was placed on BET's "Future 40" list.

-On April 18, 2024, Hirsi was suspended from Barnard College for taking part in what Barnard College claimed to be an "unauthorized encampment" protest on the property of Columbia University in which there were calls for Columbia to divest from Israel.
-She was also arrested by the NYPD later that day and released that evening.
+Hirsi participated in the Gaza Solidarity Encampment, part of broader protests at Columbia University calling on the university to divest from Israel amid the war and genocide in Gaza.
+On April 18, 2024, Hirsi was suspended from Barnard College for taking part in what Barnard College claimed to be an "unauthorized encampment" protest on the property of Columbia University.
+She was subsequently arrested by the New York Police Department in the mass arrest of student demonstrators that day and released that evening.